aaronbloomfield/ccc/hws/auction/index.md

 interface IAuctioneer is IERC165 {

-    struct Auction {
+    // Holds the information for each auction struct Auction {
         uint id;            // the auction id
-        uint num_bids;      // how many bids have been placed string data;        // a text description of the auction or NFT data uint highestBid;    // the current highest bid, in wei uint reserve;       // the minimum bid that can win, in wei address winner;     // the current highest bidder address initiator;  // who started the auction uint tokenId;       // the NFT token ID uint endTime;       // when the auction will end bool active;        // if the auction is active bool fixedTime;     // if the end time is from the start time or last bid }
+        uint num_bids;      // how many bids have been placed string data;        // a text description of the auction or NFT data uint highestBid;    // the current highest bid, in wei address winner;     // the current highest bidder address initiator;  // who started the auction uint tokenId;       // the NFT token ID uint endTime;       // when the auction started bool active;        // if the auction is active }

     // there needs to be a constructor, but those are never listed in an interface

     // the following are just the getter methods for the public variables in the contract